PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-06 10:24:22
+Last updated: 2024-04-06 10:25:29
-Random Quote: You want to dismantle an empire?
-Divide it! - Guillermo Gonzalez Calderoni
+Random Quote: If you don't make it back, there's one thing that I need to tell you... - Klaus Hargreeves